open-cloud/open-cloud.github.io.old/2_developer.md

 automatically created for any Model that has not identified a separate unique primary key.
 The Django default primary key is always "id" for system level tables, and "pk" for model tables.

+####Naming Conventions

+Model names should use CamelCase without underscore.
+Model names should always be singular, never plural.
+For example: Slice, Network, NetworkTemplate.

+Sometimes a model is used as a through relation to relate two other models, and should be named after the two models that it relates.
+For example, a model that relates the Controller and User models should be called ControllerUser.

+Field names use lower case with underscores separating names.
+Examples of valid field names are: name, disk_format, controller_format.

 ####Field Types